perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Kerberos v5
 	- Certificates (requires PKI)
 	- Pre-shared Key

+> - Authentication is done using the Diffie-Hellman asymmetric key
-- IKE Phase 1 is invoked for initial authentication
+> - IKE Phase 1 is invoked for initial authentication
+> - More than one method can be selected with designated priority level